NishaGNB/n8n_Automations/DailyNews Automation/README.md

 ## ⚠ Security Notes

-- Never commit API keys or credentials to version control.
+- Never commit API keys or credentials to version.
 - This workflow is intended for educational and internal automation purposes only.